The American Academy of CPR and First Aid is accredited by Postgraduate Institute for Medicine who is jointly accredited by the

 Postgraduate Institute for Medicine is an ADA CERP Recognized Provider.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of the credit hours by boards of dentistry.
 Concerns or complaints about a CE provider may be directed to the provider or to the Commission for Continuing Education Provider Recognition at ADA.org/CERP.

-Postgraduate Institute for Medicine designates these activities for the following continuing education credits:
+Postgraduate Institute for Medicine designates this activity for 1 continuing education credits.

 ADA Credits (The American Dental Association)